 Baby Boomers are known for their impact on shaping the U.S. economy and as they enter their golden years that trend doesn’t seem to be slowing down.
 As boomers continue to age, they will play a major role shaping the housing market.
 The Joint Center for Housing Studies of Harvard University (JCHS) reports the number of Americans over the age of 80 is expected to double from 6 million to 12 million in the next two decades.
 By 2035, one in three U.S. homes will be owned by someone over the age of 65.

-As America plans for the rising population of seniors, developers, investors and designers will need to align their strategy to accomodate the shift in generations as well as the change in physcographics (i.e. attitudes, opinions, interests) and demographics.
+As America plans for the rising population of seniors, developers, investors and designers will need to align their strategy to accommodate the shift in generations as well as the change in physcographics (i.e. attitudes, opinions, interests) and demographics.
 The upswing in demand coming from Baby Boomers includes more affordable housing, accessibility and a range of housing options.

 In fact, nursing home usage has been on the decline over the past two decades while alternatives for home care have increased.
 Given the past and current economic environment, supply trends for senior housing and care are in transition.
 The effect of the recession on the construction industry caused a reduction in inventory.
 The dip illustrated in the chart below between years 2007-2009, reiterates the fact that both supply and demand were significantly low.
 According to National Investment Center for Seniors Housing & Care (NIC), occupancy has declined more than half a percent from 2016 levels.

 It’s a lifestyle change